aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

  5. Provide Stack Name and Update Parameters
    ![Final Deployment Architecture](/images/migration18.jpg)
  6. Click Next
  7. Check I acknowledge and click Create stack.
-The CloudFormation template will take 5-10 minutes to build replication envirorment.
+The CloudFormation template will take 5-10 minutes to build a replication environment.
 You can monitor the progress using stack status.
    ![Final Deployment Architecture](/images/migration19.jpg)
  9. Once CloudFormation stack status shows CREATE_COMPLETE, go to [DMS Console](https://console.aws.amazon.com/dms/v2/home?region=us-east-1#dashboard)  and click on Replication Instances.
-You can able to see replication instance with Class dms.c5.2xlarge in Available Status.
+You can able to see a replication instance with Class dms.c5.2xlarge in Available Status.
    ![Final Deployment Architecture](/images/migration20.jpg)
 ## Create source and target endpoints